 Since 2014 the Network grants the WATERLAT-GOBACIT Student Prize for Master and Doctoral students.
 A dedicated Team composed by members of the WATERLAT-GOBACIT Network’s Editorial Commission is in charge of managing the Student Prize:

-Dr Alex Ricardo Caldera Ortega, University of Guanajuato, Campus Leon, Leon, Guanajuato, Mexico, Student Prize Coordinator
+Dr Alex Ricardo Caldera Ortega, University of Guanajuato, Campus Leon, Leon, Guanajuato, Mexico, Student Prize Co-coordinator

 The Prize is the publication of the dissertations:

-a) The best doctoral thesis and the best master dissertation are proposed to the Editorial Commission for possible publication in the WATERLAT-GOBACIT Book Series by a consortium of Latin American and Spanish publishers (the participating publishers may vary depending on the topic of the dissertations).
+a) The best doctoral thesis and the best master dissertation are proposed to the Editorial Commission for possible publication as a book in the WATERLAT-GOBACIT Student Prize Series by a consortium of Latin American and Spanish publishers (the participating publishers may vary depending on the topic of the dissertations).

-b) The other applicants are invited to publish articles based on their work in the Student Prize Series of the Network’s Working Papers.
+b) The other applicants are invited to publish articles based on their work in the Student Prize Series of the WATERLAT-GOBACIT Network Working Papers.

 The theses must be framed by the objectives and research priorities of the WATERLAT-GOBACIT Network.
 The participants must also indicate if the theses contribute towards any of the Network’s 10 Thematic Areas, although this is not a requirement to participate in the competition.
 The theses must be in on of the three official languages of the Network, English, Portuguese, or Spanish.
 Theses in other languages maybe considered but this will be subject to the availability of suitable evaluators in the relevant language.